Areas of Research

 -

 Concern is growing over pollinator declines.
-Our lab examines the effects of parasites (Nosema ceranae) and pesticides (Spinosad and Imidacloprid) on honey bee health, foraging and orientation.
+Our lab examines the effects of natural stressors, such as pathogens (Nosema ceranae), and man-made stressors, such as pesticides, on honey bee health, foraging, flight, and orientation.

 read more »